Jimmy Armistead

 James Cate Armistead (August 29, 1905 - March 1984) was an American college football player.

-Early years
+Early life

 James Cate Armistead was born on August 29, 1905, in Nashville, Tennessee, to Wirt Mayo Armistead and Sarah Adeline Cate.

 High school

 Armistead attended Hume-Fogg High School in Nashville, Tennessee.
 The first game played at Dudley Field was between the home-standing Commodores and the powerful Michigan Wolverines.
 A goal-line stand by the Commodores preserved a 0–0 tie.
 The following Friday, nearby Hume-Fogg High School played a game at Dudley.
 Senior Jimmie Armistead returned the opening kick for a touchdown, providing the first touchdown ever recorded in the stadium.